 Catherine BRU-CHEVALLIER, Director.

-Christian SEASSAL, Responsible for the branch Ecole Centrale de Lyon and Assistant Director.
+Christian SEASSAL, Site Manager at Ecole Centrale de Lyon and Associate Director.

 - École Centrale de Lyon

 - INSA de Lyon

 The INL conducts multidisciplinary research in micro- and nanotechnologies, comprising four main fields of study:

 - Functional Materials: Monolithic integration of functional oxide on silicon, heterostructures combining semiconductors as well as crystalline oxides, III-V Nanowires, nanostructuration by electrochemical anodisation, III-V heterostructures for photonics, nanoemitters and nanoprobes, nano characterisation, physical studies.

 - Electronics: Monoelectronics, Nano devices made out of silicon, Multifunctional material integrating devices, architecture of calculations based on emerging technologies, Distributed sensor distribution, heterogenic design methods, MEMS, Electrical characterisation on micro- and nanoscale.